Nice to meet you.

 1. Planning

 The initial stage of the asset life cycle is planning.
-The asset needs are established and verified at this level.
+At this level, the asset needs are established and verified.
 Determining asset requirements depends on a review of current assets and their ability to satisfy customer service demands.

-Based on the business and industry standards, the requirements may be combined to produce a hybrid asset precisely suited to an organization's needs.
-Unfortunately, it’s also the stage where many errors can occur.
+Based on business and industry standards, the requirements may be combined to produce a hybrid asset precisely suited to an organization's needs.
+Unfortunately, this is also the stage where many errors can occur.

 If something is set up incorrectly or a computation error is made, it can impact all subsequent phases until the asset is renewed or disposed of, which can take years.